Key Concepts | What we mean by relationship-centred practice

 Layers of Relationship-Centred Practice

-We think that underpinning RCP is a set of principles or commitments.
+We think that underpinning RCP is a set of values-based ideas or commitments.
 We think these are transferable across sectors, specialisms and approaches and without which a commitment to putting relationships first cannot be realised.
 We think these principles are something along the lines of….

 Characteristic Behaviours